Every business has its slow times. For some, it’s the summer months. For others, it’s the last two months of the year.

 Consider some of the following components in your program and price accordingly.

 - Send a special product or industry article that you have written for the occasion. (total time: 1 hour)

 - Create a private Facebook group for members only where everyone can get to know each other, share ideas and questions, and have some contact with you. (total time each month: 1 hour each week if your group is very active)

 - Teach something on a 30 minute or hour-long teleseminar or conference call.
 Have one or two each month. (total time: 1-3 hours, includes prep)

 - Teach something on a short 20-30 minute webinar. (total time: 2 hours, includes prep)

 - Have call-in hours.
 Set aside a one or two-hour block of time on a set day each month where members can call you directly to ask a question.
 Limit the calls to 10 minutes each. (total time: 2 hours)

 - Create and send a short video answering a question or giving some information. (total time: 30 minutes)

-This year, choose to use your time between Halloween and New Year (or ANY 60 days) to add something new to your offerings.
+This year, choose to use your low time (or ANY 60 days) to add a new digital product to your offerings.
 Make it fun and grab a business colleague and create something together!
 It could be a joint product or program offering, or maybe you just help each other create something new for your individual businesses.
 Either way, you’ll be excited about the possibilities for the new year ahead!